Police-led diversion for drug crimes.

 College supported evaluation of police-initiated pre-arrest drug diversion

-The College is working with a partnership led by Professor Alex Stevens from the University of Kent on an impact, process and economic evaluation of pre-arrest drug diversion for adult offenders.
+The College is working with a partnership led by Professor Alex Stevens from the University of Sheffield on an impact, process and economic evaluation of pre-arrest drug diversion for adult offenders.
 The study aims to show whether and how drug diversion works, for whom, when and why.

 The evaluation is made up of the following elements.